dbucher1234/ml-web-portal/README.md

 ## 🖥️ Web Portal Setup

-A Flask-based web interface allows chemists to interact with the pipeline without writing code:
+A Flask-based web interface lets chemists interact with the model through their browser, with IT able to provide access via an internal URL.

-1. **Run the server**:
+1. **Run the server locally**:

    ```bash
    # from project root